WebAssembly/design/AstSemantics.md

   * `f64.store`: (no conversion) store 8 bytes

-In addition to storing to memory, store instructions produce a value which is their `value` input operand without conversion.
+In addition to storing to memory, store instructions produce a value which is their `value` input operand before wrapping.

 ### Addressing